 Select YES/NO 1 Are the learning outcomes for this module and programme appropriate to Choose an item. the stage and level of the award?
 2 Have the learners who successfully completed this module demonstrated Choose an item. that they have achieved the stated learning outcomes?
 3 Is the learner attainment comparable with the relevant awards standards, Choose an item. the NFQ and with other programmes in the same discipline in other higher education institutions in Ireland and beyond?
-4 Was the Examination Board conducted properly and in accordance with published procedures?
-Choose an item.
+4 Was the Examination Board conducted properly and in accordance with Choose an item. published procedures?
 5 Did you receive sufficient information on the programme such as learning Choose an item. outcomes and module descriptors to allow you assess this programme adequately?
 6 Did you have the opportunity to review key assessment tasks prior to Choose an item. assignment?
 7 Did you have the opportunity to assess sufficient quantity of assessment Choose an item. material?
 8 Did you receive assessment material in sufficient time to allow you to Choose an item. assess the modules adequately?
 9 Were the assessment procedures and moderation processes correctly Choose an item. applied?
 10 Were the marking schemes and grade criteria correctly applied?
 Choose an item.
 11 Were the assessment tasks required for this module adequate to assess Choose an item. the learning outcomes?
 12 Were the assessment tasks required for this module balanced and fair?
 Choose an item.

-If the answer to any of the above questions is NO please comment:
+If the answer to any of the above questions is NO, please comment:

 Section B Continued:

-Click here to entertext.

 Section C

-13 Do y Do you have any recommendations regarding the programme structure?
+13 Do you have any recommendations regarding the programme structure?

-Click here to entertext.

-14 Plea se comment on the programme assessment strategy:
+14 Please comment on the programme assessment strategy:

-Click here to entertext.

-se list any particular strengths or distinctive or innovative features ion to standards and the assessment process: on the programme in
+15 Please list any particular strengths or distinctive or innovative features on the programme in relation to standards and the assessment process:

-Click here to entertext.

 Section D

 16 Are there any issues that you would like raised at institutional level?
 Choose an item.

-Comment Click here to entertext.
-1
+Comment Click here to enter text.
 17 Have your previous comments, if applicable, been addressed?
 Choose an item.

-Comment •

-18 Are you satisfied with the communication from the School?
+Comment Click here to enter text.
+18 Are you satisfied with the communication from the school?
 Choose an item.
 Comment Click here to enter text.
 19 Are you satisfied with the communication from the College?
 Choose an item.
 Comment Click here to enter text.

-Further com 20 Have you Click here to any other comments to share with the programme team?